Bryce Cotton: Senior season

 To conclude the 2013–14 regular season, Cotton was the only player in the nation to average more than 40 minutes per game (40.1), having averaged 41.9 minutes in Big East competition.
 His high minutes per game were as a result of Providence's six overtime games, four of which went to a second overtime.
 In those four double-overtime outings, Cotton played 200 minutes of a possible 200 minutes.
 His tireless play carried the Friars to their best season in a decade, as they headed into the Big East tournament with a 20–11 record.
 After going 3–0 in the Big East tournament, the Friars reached the NCAA Tournament for the first time since 2004.
 It marked Providence's first Big East tournament title since 1994, and Cotton was selected as the tournament MVP.
 In Providence's 79–77 loss to North Carolina in the NCAA tournament, Cotton scored a career-high 36 points.

 In 35 games as a senior, Cotton averaged 21.8 points, 3.5 rebounds, 5.9 assists and 1.0 steals per game.
 He led the Big East in assists and was second in scoring.
 He subsequently earned first-team All-Big East honors for the second straight season, as well as being named to the AP Honorable Mention All-America Team.
 He finished his career ranked fourth all-time in scoring at Providence (1,975 points), and became the fifth player from a major conference to average 20-plus points and five-or-more assists in a season since 2002.

+Cotton graduated from Providence with a 3.1 GPA in sociology.